 Intestate succession laws determine how the property of persons is divided and how their rights and those of their heirs are protected when there is no will.

-When the executor or administrator is unwilling or unable to serve as the personal representative of the deceased, the court will appoint the public administrator to serve.
+When the executor or administrator is unwilling or unable to serve as the deceased’s representative, the court will appoint the public administrator to serve.

 2. Types of Recoverable Damages

-To be entitled to compensation, you must prove both that you suffered damages and that the damages are a result of the other person (or corporation’s) negligence.
+To be entitled to compensation, you must prove that you suffered damages and that the damages result from the other person’s (or corporation’s) negligence.

 The list of damages that a family may claim in a wrongful death case include: